Nandaka/PixivUtil2/readme.md

                                 they are restricted.
 checkDBProcessHistory       ==> Each FANBOX post has a updated_date value, which will be
                                 recorded/updated in database after it is processed.
-                            --> When set to 'True', the values in database would be checked when processing each post.
+                            --> When this is 'True', the values in database would be checked when processing each post.
 If record is no earlier than the newly retrieved date, which means that the post has not been processed at all or changed since last time, the post would be skipped.
-                            --> When set to 'False', posts will be processed anyways.
+                            --> When this is 'False', posts will be processed anyways.
 ```
 ## [Network]
 ```